simoovara/karasubonk/README.md

-Karasubonk + Streamer.bot Integration (UDP Listener)
+Karasubonk + Streamer.bot Integration (UDP Listener) + Simple discord selfbot listener

 This repository is a modified fork of the original [Karasubonk](https://github.com/typeou/karasubonk) .
 It introduces a lightweight UDP Listener to enable direct, seamless triggers from Streamer.bot (or any UDP sender) without relying on Twitch chat integration or simulated key presses.